oracle-livelabs/pts/upgrade-to-23ai/lab2-autoupgrade/autoupgrade.md

 ### Launch the Auto Upgrade tool pre-check phase ###

 3. We can now launch the Auto upgrade tool.
-First, make sure you have the 23ai environment variables setup as we have copied the latest version of the autoupgrade tool in this Oracle Home:
+First, make sure you have the 23ai environment variables set:

     ```text
     $ <copy>. oraenv</copy>